cumulus-digital/banner-countdownclock/README.md

   Text color of the clock digits and labels.
 * `clock-separator` (":")
   The separator character between clock digits.
 Leave blank to remove the separator.
-* `clock-margin` (0.5em 0 0)
+* `clock-margin` (0)
-  Adjusts the margin of the clock.
+  Adjusts the margin of the clock container.
 Values equivalent to CSS margin shorthand.
+* `clock-padding` (0)
+  Adjusts the padding of the clock container.
+Values equivalent to CSS padding shorthand.
 * `clock-digit-gap` (.1em)
   Adjusts the gap between clock digits and separator.
 * `clock-show-days` (true)